 Always Check the Energy Rating Label

 What is an Energy Rating Label?
-These are explicit and colorful stickers that provide an easy way to differentiate window products and to compare their energy efficiency.
+These are explicit and colorful stickers that provide an easy way to differentiate window products and compare their energy efficiency.
 They integrate a rainbow design and are used in many energy-based home appliances such as washing machines and refrigerators just to mention a few.

-It is important to point out; there are many energy-rating schemes for windows across the world.
+It is important to point out; that there are many energy-rating schemes for windows across the world.
 However, the most common labels in the US include:

 • The Energy Star Label– this label explicitly indicates that the appliance/structure has met all the preset energy criteria laid down by The US government.
 It also compliments the NFRC label.